-16th Avenue Tiled Steps Project is a beautiful and functional staircase in San Francisco CA that leads to some amazing views of the city by the bay.
-I received tips from Twitter and Facebook friends to visit this and other San Francisco stairways called the Filbert Steps and Greenwich Steps.
+The 16th Avenue Tiled Steps Project is a beautiful and functional staircase in San Francisco CA leading to amazing views of the city by the bay.
+Twitter and Facebook friends suggested visiting the 16th Ave tiled steps and other San Francisco stairways—Filbert Steps and Greenwich Steps.

 My previous visit to San Francisco was 12 years prior, so this was a San Francisco attraction I really wanted see.
 I waited until I had a car and was heading out of town to visit the Tiled Steps.
 Fortuntately, it was a gorgeous day.

 Where is 16th Avenue Tiled Steps San Francisco?

 The staircase ascends from 16th Avenue at Moraga Street up to Grand View Park.
 The climb is worth the effort, as the park offers some of the best views of San Francisco.
 My first picture shows the overwhelming scope of this project.
 It is really quite amazing.

 163 steps covered in 2,000 unique tiles make up this functional artwork.
 Every section provides a different view.
 The stairs are quite steep, so stop often to absorb the views and snap more pictures.

 Remember it IS a public walkway, so unobstructed views are not guaranteed.